Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Methods

-An additional difference between this study and that completed in B16 is the way in which we generate our synthetic spectra.
-Specifically, we use the \textsc{PSM} code, while B16 uses \textsc{Turbospectrum}. \textsc{Turbospectrum} produces synthetic spectra by directly solving the radiative transfer equation using input data such as opacities \citep{turbospectrum}, while \textsc{PSM} constructs a polynomial spectral model of order $\mathcal{O}$ for the model flux at each wavelength to approximate the spectra \citep{psm} based on a small set of synthetic spectra computed with a code similar to \textsc{Turbospectrum}.
+A final difference between this study and B16 is the way in which we generate our synthetic spectra, which we discussed in Section~\ref{sec:make_sim}.

-Taking all of these differences between the methods into account, we are able to achieve relatively similar constraints on the abundance scatters in the open clusters M67 and NGC 6819 when compared to B16, excluding those elements that have very few pixels over which we can do our analysis (i.e. Na, S, K, Ti, and V).
-Thus, we have calibrated our method via this test using the open clusters, and can therefore use it to analyze the chemically-tagged birth clusters from \citet{natalie}.
+Taking all of these differences into account, we are able to achieve relatively similar constraints on the abundance scatters in the open clusters M67 and NGC 6819 when compared to B16, excluding some of those elements that have very few pixels over which we can do our analysis (specifically Na, S, K, and V).
+Thus, we have calibrated our method via this example using the open clusters, and can use it to analyse the chemically tagged birth clusters from \citet{natalie}.